 - A Gauge

-The best way to measure would be with a Micrometer, which comes in a few styles.
-You can tear some pieces of paper and fold the paper in half, fold it in half again, measure the thickness with your gauge (you can buy this online if you don’t have one) and divide by 4.
-This will give you an average over a few location points and you will not capture a high or low spot.
+The best way to measure the paper thickness would be with a Micrometer or gauge, which comes in a few styles.
+You can tear some pieces of paper, choose at least 4 spots on the paper, and measure the thickness with your gauge (you can buy the gauge from us if you don’t have one).
+This will give you an average of a few location points and you will not capture a high or low spot.

 If you don’t want to buy a gauge, just ask your supplier about the thickness.
-Just make sure they don’t trick you!
+But make sure they don’t trick you!

 From the formula of cylinder volume, we can get the equation below:

 A × L × T = πB²A ⁄ 4 – πC²A ⁄ 4

 After simplifying, we can get the result:

 L = (B² – C²) * 0.785 ⁄ T